4W4I5/Semester-4-Notes/FOM/Sessional 2 Prep/FOM Sessional 2 Quick Notes.md

 ### Chapter 1 History Module

+1. Classical approach: Rules and principles were developed that could be taught and used in a variety of settings.
+These early management proponents were called classical theorists
+2. The behavioral approach: to management focused on the actions of workers
+3. Quantitative approach: which focuses on the application of statistics, optimization models, information models, computer simulations, and other quantitative techniques to management activities, provided tools for managers to make their jobs easier.
+4. Contemporary Approaches:  Most of the early approaches to management focused on managers’ concerns inside the organization.
+Starting in the 1960s, management researchers began to look at what was happening in the external environment outside the organization.

 1. Preindustrial Era:

 - The preindustrial era was a period that spanned from ancient times to the late 1700s.